wp-plugins/tracking-script-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily manage the tracking codes and scripts you wish to have in your WordPress website's header or footer; add, update, reorder, delete, as required.
+Easily manage the tracking codes and scripts in your WordPress website's header or footer; add, update, reorder, delete, as required.

 == Description ==